TDG-Platform/docs/Mining_Layers_Workflow.md

-# Mining Layers GBDX Workflow Template
+# Mining Layers GBDX Workflow

-This document describes how to modify a supplied Mining Layers GBDX workflow template in order to compute desired mining layers (rasters and polygons) from WV3 DN VNIR and SWIR data with **_Level 3X_** processing.
+This document introduces the Mining Layers GBDX Workflow and describes how to modify it in order to compute desired mining layers (rasters and polygons) from WV3 DN VNIR and SWIR data.
+This workflow does not perform ortho-processing.

 The template has two parts: The first part computes a 16-band aligned AComp "supercube" from the 8-band DN VNIR plus 8-band DN SWIR data, as well as pixel-aligned water mask and cloud mask.
 The second part invokes the DGLayers task on a DGlayers recipe file.
 The recipe file describes the desired Mining Layers operations and outputs (e.g., indices, SAM classification map, masks, polygons, etc.)